Reading Lawn Grubs Control Services

 - Soil health: add organic matter, adjust pH (5.5-6.5 typical; lime to 6.5-7.0)

-- Overseeding: use competitive grass varieties suited to MA climate Biological controls include beneficial nematodes (apply when soil temps exceed 60°F, irrigate 0.5 inch), milky spore for Japanese beetle, and encouraging natural predators.
-Chemical controls are a last resort, with preventive applications in late June-July (chlorantraniliprole, imidacloprid) and curative treatments in August-September (trichlorfon, carbaryl).
-Product selection must consider aquatic toxicity and pollinator safety, with spot treatments preferred over broadcast applications.
+- Overseeding: use competitive grass varieties suited to MA climate Biological controls include beneficial nematodes (Heterorhabditis bacteriophora) applied when soil exceeds 60°F (late August/early September), milky spore for Japanese beetle control, and encouraging natural predators.
+Chemical controls are a last resort: preventive products (chlorantraniliprile, imidacloprid) are applied late June-July; curative treatments (trichlorfon, carbaryl) are used August-September.
+Spot treatments are preferred over broadcast applications to minimize environmental impact.
+For soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.

 Seasonal Treatment Calendar & Weather Timing for Reading's Growing Conditions